fragro/Open-Assembly/docs/installation.rst

     python manage.py collectstatic

 We want to rebuild the index in Solr once you have accumulated some data in your development environment, if you want to modify the search design or code.
-This command will do that for you.
+If this is your first time starting the server you can skip this step.
 The production server will take care of this with a cron job.

 .. code-block:: bash